- 1 Top 4 Best Computers for VR Compared

 WHY WE LIKE IT: This SkyTech unit comes with an AMD Radeon RX 580 4GB video card, which promotes artifact-free viewing pleasure, and AMD Ryzen 3 1200 quad-core processor.
 Living up to its name, this PC comes with blazing red RGB lighting features encased in a Thermaltake Versa H18 housing.

 You can enjoy a smooth gaming performance with the SkyTech RX 580’s graphics card, 8GB DDR4 memory, and 1TB HDD.
 The RX 580 can enhance your frame rate 20% faster than an RX 570 can.
 Meanwhile, the Ryzen 3 1200 features a 3.1-GHz base clock speed that can be pushed to 3.4GHz when overclocked.
 The PC, which measures 15.4” high, 8.1” wide, and 15” deep, is the smallest in our list in terms of dimensions.
 This semi-tower is a great pick for entry-level gaming performance.

 It has a meshed grate-like front panel that facilitates airflow within its interior, helping improve the temperature inside.
 The grill-like surface also allows you to see the unit’s three round LED fixtures.
 Behind the PC are five USB 3 ports, four USB 2 ports, three DisplayPorts, a dual-link DVI port, and one HDMI port.
+Check out the MSI GeForce RTX 2080 Graphics Card as well for your VR games, for it comes with 8GB GDDR6 of video memory for an enhanced VR experience and overall performance on your Windows operating system.
 To get the absolute most out of your games, make sure that you also invest in the best router for gaming.

 How We Decided